greghesp/assistant-relay/readMe.md

 Once signed in, a code will be presented to you.
 Copy this code into the terminal, and press enter.
 Your Google Home should now notify you that the Assistant Relay is setup.

-*Note: If your web browser does not open, follow the instructions in the terminal*
+*Note: If your web browser does not open, follow the instructions in the terminal This process will continue for each user you added to the config file.*

 # Issuing a command

-At the moment, the only command supported is Broadcast.
-Additional support for Home Groups will be coming in the future
+At the moment, it is only possible to issue a command to all Google Home devices.
+Additional support for Home Groups will be coming in the future.
+For all of the below commands, it is possible to override the account that issues the command by adding the user parameter to the request, and matching it against the name you set it in the config file.

 ## Custom Broadcast